juliofreire/ADS2/algorithm_complexity/README.md

 ## Constructor Function: \__init__

-In this function it always apply a timsort algorith to organize the data in crescent price, because that it's become a $\Theta (N log N)$ complexity time algorith.
+In this function it always apply a timsort algorithm to organize the data in crescent price, because that it's become a $\Theta (N log N)$ complexity time algorithm.

 ## Function: read_csv